Eye Bag Surgery

 What To Expect When You Get Eye Bags Surgery with Us

 The decision to do something about your eye bags is an exciting one.
-If you and your doctor have decided to remove your under-eye bags with surgery, this is what you can expect.
+If you and Dr. Swartz have decided to remove your under-eye bags with surgery, this is what you can expect.

 Dr. Cohen and Dr. Swartz will use a CO2 laser to contour your lower eyelids and remove the bags.
 They feel that the laser offers the most precise results with the fastest recovery for cosmetic eyelid surgery.